-This instrument, which is offered only by DFF | Medical Sciences, ensures buyout from a clinician scientist position (including from the main studies) so that 20 - 50 % of the yearly duty hours are dedicated to research for a period of up to three years, while the remaining time is spent in a clinical position remunerated by the employing institution.
+This funding instrument is offered only by DFF | Medical Sciences.
+The funding instrument ensures buy-out from a clinician scientist position (including from residency position) so that 20 - 50 % of the yearly duty hours are dedicated to research for a period of up to 3 years, while the remaining time is spent in a clinical position remunerated by the employing institution.
+It is a requirement that the grant recipient is employed in a clinical position at least 50 % of the time during the entire span of the funding period.